SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/03-Model-Mapping.md

 # Adding Model Mapper

-Before we deep into how to use **Model Mapper**, let's first add it to our project.
+To start exploring **Model Mapper**, begin by adding it to your project.

 1. Add as maven dependency.
 ```java